 Furnishing the Bedrooms

 You'll want a bed with a comfortable mattress, a dresser, nightstand or side table, and at least one bedside lamp (even if the bedroom has an overhead lamp).
 Your goal is to create a nest with plenty of fluffy pillows, quality linens, and a cozy comforter.
 If your vacation home is a cabin in the mountains, flannel sheets are especially inviting to cold toes after a day playing in the snow!

 Some of the best times are spent gathered around the dining table, so make the dining area a place you want to hang out in.

 Space permitting, pick the largest dining set that will fit so that you can be ready for family events, card games, or additional guests.
-If the space is tight, place counter-height bar stools at the breakfast bar, where kids and friends alike can sit and visit with the cook!
+If space is tight, place counter-height bar stools at the breakfast bar, where kids and friends alike can sit and visit with the cook!